Neilgibson26/MusicVisuals/README.md

 1. Finally as the music fizzles out there will be a small outro with rotating cubes that grow and shrink with the sound of the music and a thank you note.
 This can be accessed by pressing the number '8' key. *!!!This should only be pressed last as it changes the angle of the screens camera to view these rotating audio bands!!!* ![An image](images/outro.jpg)

 # How it works
+Firstly I created an abstract class that contains all of the methods I need to read in an audio buffer, get the amplitudes of the song, calculate the average amplitude, audio bands and then the getters and setters required for all aforementioned.
+The main processing class then extends this and sets the program up by retrieving all of the information needed to create reactive visuals.
+I have

 # What I am most proud of in the assignment
 I am most proud of my use of constructor chaining and general understanding and implementation of OOP concepts throughout this project which at at the start of the semester I definitely would not have had a clue.
 Particularly the constructor for the vinyl record class which calls the cube classes constructor to create a nice visual.